-A Distributor (as defined above) should take into consideration the manufacturers' UK Target Market Assessments; however, a Distributor subject to UK MIFID II is responsible for undertaking its own target market assessment in respect of the Units, Ordinary Shares and Warrants (by either adopting or refining the manufacturers' UK Target Market Assessment) and determining, in each case, appropriate distribution channels.
+A Distributor (as defined above) should take into consideration the manufacturers' relevant UK Target Market Assessment(s); however, each Distributor subject to UK Product Governance Requirements is responsible for undertaking its own target market assessment in respect of the Units, the Ordinary Shares and/or the Warrants (by either adopting or refining the manufacturers' UK Target Market Assessments) and determining, in each case, appropriate distribution channels.

-Notwithstanding the UK Target Market Assessment, Distributors (for the purposes of the product governance requirements contained within UK MIFID II, Articles 9 and 10 of Commission Delegated Directive (EU) 2017/593 as implemented in the United Kingdom and retained pursuant to and under the EUWA as supplemented by the Markets in Financial Instruments (Amendment) (EU Exit) Regulations 2018 (SI 2018/1403) (together, the "UK MiFID II Product Governance Requirements")) should note that: (i) the price of the Units, Ordinary Shares and Warrants may decline and investors could lose all or part of their investment; (ii) the Units, Ordinary Shares and Warrants offer no guaranteed income and no capital protection; and (iii) an investment in the Units Ordinary Shares and Warrants is compatible only with investors who do not need a guaranteed income or capital protection, who (either alone or in conjunction with an appropriate financial or other adviser) are capable of evaluating the merits and risks of such an investment and who have sufficient resources to be able to bear any losses that may result therefrom.
+In respect of the Ordinary Shares, notwithstanding the UK Target Market Assessment, Distributors (for the purposes of the UK Product Governance Requirements) should note that: (i) the price of the Ordinary Shares may decline and investors could lose all or part of their investment; (ii) the Ordinary Shares offer no guaranteed income and no capital protection; and (iii) an investment in the Ordinary Shares is compatible only with investors who do not need a guaranteed income or capital protection, who (either alone or in conjunction with an appropriate financial or other adviser) are capable of evaluating the merits and risks of such an investment and who have sufficient resources to be able to bear any losses that may result therefrom.